Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153540.png) [Unsealing of a Frozen Prophet (5)](https://retroachievements.org/achievement/108483)
 _Recruit Lyseria_
 * Only recruitment that is not obvious, you need to go back to the boss room in Arkdain Ruins and interact with her crystal.
-After a short battle with her, she will join your party.
+After a short battle with her she will join your party.
 Make sure no matter what to never send her to Valhalla: due to a bug you wont get her back for use in the postgame if you did so.

 ***
 ### Places to be